foundriesio/docs/source/reference-manual/security/secure-boot-imx.rst

 .. note::
     Systems using TF-A (ie, imx8m) would be slightly different.

-See the following diagrams describing the secure boot sequence and succintly the Yocto Project meta layer's configuration for imx8mm based platforms with TF-A:
+See the following diagrams describing the secure boot sequence and succinctly the Yocto Project meta layer's configuration for imx8mm based platforms with TF-A:

    .. figure:: /_static/imx8-secure-boot.png